testit-tms/api-client-java/docs/AutoTestsApi.md

     //Bearer or PrivateToken.setApiKeyPrefix("Token");

     AutoTestsApi apiInstance = new AutoTestsApi(defaultClient);
-    String id = "id_example"; // String | Specifies the autotest entity ID.<br />  You can copy it from the address bar in your web browser or use autotest GUID.
+    String id = "id_example"; // String | Specifies the autotest entity ID.
+You can copy it from the address bar in your web browser or use autotest GUID.
     Boolean isDeleted = true; // Boolean | Specifies that a test is deleted or still relevant.
     Boolean isWorkItemDeleted = false; // Boolean | OBSOLETE: Use `isDeleted` instead try {